 The New Zealand Book Awards Trust have teamed up again with HELL Pizza to encourage school-age children (years 1-8) to read more.
 Their reading programme runs through schools and libraries nationwide.
 Christchurch City Libraries is again offering this reading challenge reward system.
-It runs until 31 January 2022 (the last date for redeeming completed pizza wheels).

 What is the HELL Reading Challenge?